 Cheerleading is an extremely complex sport and can involve a neverending list of various stunts, jumps, dances, and cheers that incorporate a number of different movements.
 Three main cheerleading positions exist: base, partner, and spotter.
 These positions are all included in performing stunts, the aspect of cheerleading that has the highest risk for injury.10

 The first position that will be explored is the spotter (Fig. 20.1).
 Spotters have one main goal: to make sure that the partner completes their stunt safely.11 Spotters must be used during stunts where the base is required to extend their arms above their head.
-The spotter provides extra support and stability ...
+The spotter provides ...